rmenn/kping/README.md

 `curl -X POST <endpoint>/healthz`

-this will set the healthz endpoint to return an internal server error the pod will be terminated and a new pod brought in its place
+this will set the healthz endpoint to return an internal server error the pod will be restarted

 #### Run curl and update the image 0.0.3